 2. Select the drive “Windows (C:)” and click “OK”.

-3. Select “Clean up system files”.
+3. Choose “Clean up system files”.

 4. Select “Temporary Windows installation files” and click “OK” to delete.